 It is also possible that you have Disavow files from bad backlinks, and you have to resubmit these files under your new HTTPS website.
 Please note that you must not forget to skip this step, or you can potentially damage your website under any circumstances.

-To begin with, open the Google Disavow tool and click into your HTTP profile and download any disavow file if you have.
+To begin with, open the Google Disavow tool click into your HTTP profile, and download any disavow file you have.

-Then go back to the disavow tool again and click on it to choose the file, followed by clicking on submit button.
-Please note that due to security reasons, never left your file as it always deletes it after completing the whole procedure.
+Then go back to the disavow tool again and click on it to choose the file, followed by clicking on the submit button.
+Please note that due to security reasons, never leave your file as it always deletes it after completing the whole procedure.

 Updating Bing Webmaster Tools from HTTP to HTTPS